-Using Math practice worksheets is easy and fun.
+Using math practice worksheets is easy and fun.
 They take the work out of teaching kids to memorize the addition facts.
-Time for practice is the biggest question and these worksheets are the answer.
+Time for practice is the biggest question, and these printable math worksheets are the answer.

 Your kids can copy the equations three times from our printable worksheets.
 Also our worksheets are formatted so that kids can type right in the files, so that you do not have to print their work.
 Simply copy the file to each student.
 Easiest homework assignment on the planet.